Kundan696922/dice-duel-arena/README.md

 ## 🚀 Demo

-> You can see the editor live here: 👉 [Show Demo](https://dice-duel-arena.netlify.app/)
+> You can see the web app live here: 👉 [Show Demo](https://dice-duel-arena.netlify.app/)

 ## 💻 Usage